dapphub/colony-review/REVIEW.md

 rather than `DSAuth`, some standard token attributes, and an `address resolver` attribute.

-We recommend simplifying this contract to avoid repeating `DSTokenBase`, as noted above.

-`Token.sol` uses the base ERC20 implementation from ds-token, and extends it with some storage variables and a `mint` function, with access controlled by the `Ownable` pattern.

 The implemented contract appears safe.
 However, we note that the functionality is already implemented in ds-token (albeit using ds-auth rather than Ownable).